TOSA KEN

 HINDQUARTERS

-Tosa under the age of 12 months should not be penalized for standing with hocks turned slightly inward as this normally corrects with maturity.
+under the age of 12 months should not be penalized for standing with hocks turned slightly inward as this normally

 Serious faults: Fine bone; weakly muscled rear.